QuikMod/QuikMod/README.md

   - `minecraft_password=<password>`

 ## Notes
-  - Generation tasks, as a safeguard, will refuse to overwrite preexisting files.
+  - Generation tasks, as a safeguard, will refuse to overwrite pre-existing files.